What Does ‘Good’ Sales Talent Look Like in 2020?

 Working from home does have benefits, not only does it promote a better work-life balance, but also cuts out lengthy, often stressful commutes.
 Alongside this, it also removes the perception suggesting sales teams are only productive and focused when in the office.
 However, managing remotely presents new challenges as those in charge need to find different ways to keep their team motivated.

 From setting clear expectations to ensuring the right online resources are invested in are essential starting points.
 If salespeople have clear goals, then they can proactively work towards them and utilising a secure cloud allows them to access any company information whenever they need it.

 However, managing a sales team remotely requires more than just goals and tech.
 Communication channels need to be open to encourage collaboration on a professional and social scale.
 Working in an office helps build healthy relationships between team members, so managers need to find a way to keep this culture without micro-managing.
 At Pareto, our ‘Managing Remote Sales Teams Online’ virtual course provides leaders with the training they need to motivate world-class sales teams.

-At Pareto, we’ve just announced our latest Sales Surgery ‘Hiring Sales Superstars Remotely.’
-Focusing on business growth during a global pandemic and how to identify the best talent without face-to-face meetings, this webinar features insights from special sales guests from UBER Eats and Leyton.
+Catch up on our ‘Hiring Sales Superstars Remotely' Sales Surgery around business growth during a global pandemic and how to identify the best talent without face-to-face meetings, this webinar features insights from special sales guests from UBER Eats and Leyton.